James Hunter Tarpley | 1932 - October 22, 2019

-James Hunter Tarpley keeps watch over Grandin Road.
-He is known by many as the Angel of Grandin Village.
-You can often find him picking up trash in front of the 7-11 on Grandin, sweeping in front of Valley Bank, or these days, sitting a lot on the benches in front of the Roanoke Co-op or The Roanoke Ballet Theatre, conversing with his friends.
+For many years James Hunter Tarpley kept watch over our little business district.
+Known by many as the Angel of Grandin Village, you could often find him picking up trash in front of the 7-11 on Grandin, sweeping in front of Valley Bank, or conversing with his friends on the benches in front of the Roanoke Co-op or The Roanoke Ballet Theatre.
+James passed on in 2019, but his spirit will always live on in Grandin Village.

 How James came to Grandin Village

-James went to a segregated Gretna High School, then worked for Trailways before serving in the Korean War.
+James went to a segregated Gretna High School, then worked for Trailways Bus before serving in the Korean War.
 Along the way he earned a welding license, and later came to Roanoke selling produce.
-Now, James generally makes sure that peace and order is kept throughout the neighborhood.
-You can catch him planting flowers, pulling up weeds, picking up trash, offering directions to those in need and introducing visitors to his Village.
+James generally made sure that peace and order were kept throughout the neighborhood.
+You could catch him planting flowers, pulling up weeds, picking up trash, offering directions to those in need and introducing visitors to "his" village.

 “We’re family,” said Tarpley with pride in his brown eyes.
 “I sort of watch out for the neighborhood and the bank, and they work with me too — just like a family.
 Why, they’re as close to me as my own brothers and sisters.
 I love to make people happy.
 I’ll do almost anything for anyone; that’s the way my family was, and that’s the way they raised me.”— James Tarpley